-As approved at our 2021 Annual Meeting of Shareholders, the say-on-pay vote will be held on an annual basis.
-At our 2021 annual meeting, we received 98.3% approval of the "say-on-pay" proposal.
-With shareholder support of our 2021 pay practices, the Compensation Committee applied the same overall principles to determine the amounts and types of executive compensation for 2022.
+The say-on-pay vote will be held on an annual basis.
+At our 2022 annual meeting, we received 97.8% approval of the "say-on-pay" proposal.
+With shareholder support of our 2022 pay practices, the Compensation Committee applied the same overall principles to determine the amounts and types of executive compensation for 2023.

 Our shareholder outreach and engagement program is designed to ensure that management and the Board understand, consider, and address the issues that matter most to our shareholders.
-Though the COVID-19 pandemic disrupted travel and investor conferences, we have had one-on-one discussions with shareholders who collectively own about 40 percent of the shares outstanding, through conference calls, virtual non-deal roadshows, and conferences over the past year.
+We have had discussions with shareholders who collectively own nearly 50 percent of the shares outstanding, through conference calls, virtual non-deal roadshows, and conferences over the past year.